Ketnet: History

+The channel was created per an order of the Flemish government as BRTN was losing ratings to the commercial network VTM.
+A study showed that BRTN did not properly serve the 10-20 demographic, though it produced content for under-tens such as Musti and Samson en Gert, programs for tweens, teens and young adults practically disappeared.

 On 1 December 1997, BRTN 2 was replaced by Canvas and Ketnet.
+The name Ketnet literally means "Kidsnet" with "Ket" being Antwerpian slang for "child".
 From the start of the channel, the program offering from Flemish soil has been diversified.
 The best-known and/or longest-running titles are Amika, Dag Sinterklaas, De Boomhut, Karrewiet, Kulderzipken, Mega Mindy, Samson en Gert, Spring, and W817.
 In addition, various foreign series are also purchased.
+There was also Studio Ket, which was not based on the Dutch Jeugdjournaal, as Ketnet opted to create its own format.

 Ketnet started as a channel for 4 to 15-year-olds.
+From 5pm to 8pm (after which it handed over to Canvas), it provided programming for teens and young adults.
 Programs were broadcast to young teenagers such as Studio.Ket, King of the Hill, NBA Jam, Ultratop, Ready or Not and Married... with Children, among others.
+In its first two weeks on air, Ketnet managed to capture 8% of the 12-16 demographic after 6:30pm, which was the time VTM aired The Simpsons.
 In September 1999, the target group was changed to 4 to 12-year-olds, and no new teenage programs were purchased.
 Ultratop was last broadcast on 31 December 2000 and King of the Hill on 12 January 2001.
 Nowadays Ketnet broadcasts for 2 to 12-year-olds.

 Since Ketnet underwent a major renewal operation in April 2006, many old (regular) programs have disappeared from the programming, including Zorro, Skippy, Tintin, Once Upon a Time..., The Busy World of Richard Scarry, Tik Tak, Bassie and Adriaan, Allemaal beestjes, Alfred J. Kwak, Hey Arnold!, Liegebeest, Postbus X and Pingu.
 Many of these programs were also broadcast by the predecessor BRTN TV2 before the creation of Ketnet.

 On 1 May 2012, Ketnet has been moved on a new channel, timesharing with OP12.
 OP12 closed on 31 December 2014.

 The preschool programmes are broadcast on Ketnet Junior between 10 am to 7 pm on VRT Canvas.

 Its French-language counterpart is Auvio Kids TV on La Trois.

 Presenters

 As with VRT's main television station één, Ketnet employs in-vision continuity announcers.
-In the case of Ketnet, the announcers also present various programmes for the station and are known as Ketnetwrappers.
+In the case of Ketnet, the announcers also present various programmes for the station and are known as Wrappers.